 NATIONAL ODOMETER DAY

 An odometer is an instrument that indicates the distance traveled by a vehicle.
 It may be electronic, mechanical or a combination of both.
 The word odometer comes from the Greek words hodos meaning path or gateway and metron, meaning measure.
 In some countries, an odometer is called a mileometer, kilometer, or tripometer.

 Odometers were first developed in the 1600s for wagons and other horse-drawn vehicles to measure distances traveled.
-Arthur P. and Charles H. Warner of Beloit, Wisconsin, the first odometer for automobiles appeared in 1903 and was patented as the Auto-Meter.
+Arthur P. and Charles H. Warner of Beloit, Wisconsin developed the first odometer for the automobile which appeared in 1903 and was patented as the Auto-Meter.

 HOW TO OBSERVE #NationalOdometerDay

 There are over 1,500 national days.
 Don’t miss a single one.
-Celebrate Every Day with National Day Calendar!
+Celebrate Every Day® with National Day Calendar®!